 - Never wash soaps or cleaning products directly in the lake.
 Avoid washing boats or cars on impervious surfaces where the detergent will run straight into the lake.

-Next up in our lake-friendly guide series: Go native!
+Next up in our Lake-Friendly Living Guide series: Go native!
 Install rain gardens and vegetative buffers